Housebreaking a Puppy

 Upon your return, take your Miniature Schnauzer puppy outside, give the potty command, and praise him lavishly after he relieves himself.

-Cleaning Up: Since puppies like to re-urinate on top of lingering scents of urine, when you clean the puppy room, only clean the actual on-the-floor accidents.
-In other words, leave the actual pee pads in place.
-Instead of removing them completely, just remove the soiled newspapers on top and replace with new sheets of newspaper.
-This method leaves some of the urine scent behind for them, as a small bit would have soaked through onto the pee pads.
-This encourages your puppy to urinate on that spot again, as well as, save you some money on puppy pads!
-The plastic waterproof lining of the puppy pee pads will keep your floors clean.
+What you want to do instead of removing the pee pads completely, is just remove the soiled newspapers on top and replace with new sheets of newspaper.
+This method leaves some of the urine scent behind that would have soaked through the paper onto the pee pads.
+The scent will encourage your puppy to eliminate on that spot again, and hey, you'll save some money on puppy pads!
+And don't worry, the pads' plastic waterproof lining will keep your floors clean, too.

 And that's it.
 Just keep at it.
 Be consistent and praise your Miniature Schnauzer puppy often.